Last Updated on April 16, 2021 by Helga Dosa

-The porticoes make the city wonderfully pedestrian friendly, providing shade from the heat and rain.
-They also separate the foot traffic from the motored traffic on the streets – and considering the hazardous nature of Italian traffic, the speeding drivers, reckless motorcyclists and lunatic truck drivers – that’s just as well.
+The porticoes make the city wonderfully pedestrian-friendly, providing shade from the heat and rain.
+They also separate the foot traffic from the motored traffic on the streets – and considering the hazardous nature of Italian traffic, the speeding drivers, reckless motorcyclists, and lunatic truck drivers – that’s just as well.

 To the Center of Bologna

-Today, walking under the porticoes is the Bolognese way, as symbol of the city as a gondola is to Venice.
-A visit to Bologna without a walk under the porticoes is unthinkable, and if you’re anywhere in the city centre, almost impossible too.
+Today, walking under the porticoes is the Bolognese way, as a symbol of the city as a gondola is to Venice.
+A visit to Bologna without a walk under the porticoes is unthinkable, and if you’re anywhere in the city center, almost impossible too.
 The porticoes run everywhere, even climbing the steep hilltop to the Santuario de Madonna di San Luca above the city, and Bologna is proud to say that it holds the record for the greatest length of porticoes in the world – some 40 km’s worth of covered walkways.

 Once under the porticoes, a walk along Bologna’s main street, the Via Rizzoli, will inevitably lead you to the heart of the city, which is centered on the twin piazzas, Maggiore and Nettuno.
 The squares are framed on all sides by the grandeur of regal palazzos and the elegant structure of the Basilica San Petronio.
-The squares also serve as the parade ground of the Bolognese, where they come to meet friends, drink coffee in the cafes, do their shopping and of course, to see and be seen, even in the coldest winter months.
-It is here that the visitor will go to do their people-watching, and to sit in one of the cafes and enjoy the dolce vita alongside the Bolognesi.
+The squares also serve as the parade ground of the Bolognese, where they come to meet friends, drink coffee in the cafes, do their shopping, and of course, to see and be seen, even in the coldest winter months.
+It is here that the visitor will go to do their people-watching and to sit in one of the cafes and enjoy the dolce vita alongside the Bolognesi.

-If people-watching palls, off the squares are a hodgepodge of alleys and quiet streets, filled with churches and worn down palazzos, quiet cafes and street markets, bars and restaurants.
+If people-watching palls, off the squares, are a hodgepodge of alleys and quiet streets, filled with churches and worn down palazzos, quiet cafes and street markets, bars and restaurants.
 The area is charming for its medieval character – so medieval in fact that you almost expect a swordfight to break out around the corner – and is a pleasant place to get lost in for an hour or two.